IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_groups.md

 ## MS THESIS GROUPS

-Group A and Group B will alternate our individual meetings every other week.
+Group A and Group B will alternate individual meetings every other week.
 Consult the <a href="dm997X_ms_thesis_calendar.md">calendar</a> for dates.
 <table>
 <tr>
     <td><strong>Group A</strong></td>